-What I love about the faceless side of fine art is how liberating it is.
+I love the faceless side of fine art because it is liberating.
 Your results will still be portraits but without the sharp eye focus, expression, or poses that you’re used to.

-Editing and colour correction can add a lot of extra depth to your portraits.
+Editing and color correction can add a lot of extra depth to your portraits.
 Take fine art photographer Paul Apalkin, for instance.
-His portraits are striking and his models look comfortable.
+His portraits are striking, and his models look comfortable.

 Editing is definitely optional.
 If you want to keep your photos as raw as possible, you can still create very stunning fine art portraits.
 If you’re in the mood to experiment, though, you’re in for a treat!

-Fine art portrait photographers use various textures, photo resources, and colour correcting tools to take their portraits to the next level.
-Challenge yourself by experimenting in different editing programs with different resources.
+Fine art portrait photographers use various textures, photo resources, and color-correcting tools to take their portraits to the next level.
+Challenge yourself by experimenting with different editing programs with different resources.